Indo-Scythian Kingdom: Western Satraps

 Indo-Scythians continued to hold the Sistan region until the reign of Bahram II (276–293 CE), and held several areas of India well into the first millennium; Kathiawar and Gujarat were under Western Satrap rule until the fifth century.
 Rudradaman I's exploits are inscribed in the Junagadh rock inscription.
-During his campaigns, Rudradaman conqured the Yaudheyas and defeated the Satavahana Empire.
+During his campaigns, Rudradaman conquered the Yaudheyas and defeated the Satavahana Empire.
 The Western Satraps were conquered by the Gupta emperor Chandragupta II (also known as Vikramaditya).